tboudreaux/GridFire/docs/static/mainpage.md

 2. **Integrator Setup:** Construct the controlled Rosenbrock4 stepper and bind `RHSManager` and `JacobianFunctor`.
 3. **Adaptive Integration Loop:**
    - Perform `integrate_adaptive` advancing until `tMax`, catching any `StaleEngineTrigger` to repartition the network and update composition.
    - On each substep, observe states and log via `RHSManager::observe`.
 4. **Finalization:** Assemble final mass fractions, compute accumulated energy, and populate `NetOut` with updated composition and diagnostics.

 ### Future Solver Implementations
-- **Operator Splitting Solvers:** Strategies to decouple thermodynamics, screening, and reaction substeps for performance on stiff, multi-scale networks.
+- **Operator Splitting Solvers:** Strategies to decouple thermodynamics, screening, and reaction substeps for performance on stiff, multiscale networks.
 - **GPU-Accelerated Solvers:** Planned use of CUDA/OpenCL backends for large-scale network integration.
-- **Callback observer support:** Currently we use an observer built into our `RHSManager` (`RHSManager::observe`); however, we intend to inlucde support for custom, user defined, observer method.
+- **Callback observer support:** Currently we use an observer built into our `RHSManager` (`RHSManager::observe`); however, we intend to include support for custom, user defined, observer method.

 These strategies can be developed by inheriting from `NetworkSolverStrategy`